scala/make-release-notes/hand-written.md

     scala> val paramNames = classOf[Person].getConstructors.head.getParameters.toList
     paramNames: List[java.lang.reflect.Parameter] = List(final java.lang.String name, final int age)

+#### New representation and locking scope for local lazy vals

+Local lazy vals and objects, i.e., those defined in methods, now use a more efficient representation (implemented in [#5294](https://github.com/scala/scala/pull/5294) and [#5374](https://github.com/scala/scala/pull/5374)).

+In Scala 2.11, a local lazy val is encoded using two heap-allocated objects (one for the value, a second for the initialized flag), and initialization synchronizes on the enclosing class instance.

+This has been cleaned up by creating a single heap-allocated object that holds both the value and the initialized flag, and is at the same time used as initialization lock.
+A similar implementation already existed in Dotty.

 ### Tooling improvements

 #### New back end